bbernays/deploy-cq-aws/README.md

 ![Architecture Overview](https://user-images.githubusercontent.com/30294676/186777055-aa1022e2-c80f-47c4-973f-25e44c74ff68.png)

 ### Components:
-- Schedule Trigger- This is a CloudWatch Rule that triggers periodically based on a schedule.
+- **Schedule Trigger**: A CloudWatch Rule that triggers periodically based on a schedule.
 The event contains the url of the configuration file stored in S3 that the fetch task will use.
-- Distributed Lock- This is a StepFunction that ensures that only a task is running for any single configuration file.
+- **Distributed Lock**: A StepFunction that ensures that only a task is running for any single configuration file.
-- Configuration Storage- S3 bucket that is configured to allow the Task Role permission to perform GetObject
+- **Configuration Storage**: S3 bucket that is configured to allow the Task Role permission to perform GetObject
-- Postgres Database- Database where CloudQuery stores all of the data that it fetche
+- **Postgres Database**: An Aurora Serverless Database where CloudQuery stores all of the data that it fetche

 ## Capabilities: